cloudControl/documentation/Platform Documentation.md

 ## Routing Tier

 All HTTP requests made to apps on the platform are routed via the routing tier.
-It takes care of routing the request to one of the app's containers based on the `Host` header.
+It takes care of routing the request to one of the app's containers based on matching the `Host` header against the list of the deployments aliasses.

+The routing tier is designed to be robust against single node and even complete datacenter failures while still keeping the additional latency as low as possible.

+The `*.cloudcontrolled.com` subdomains resolve in a round robin fashion to the current list of routing tier node IP addresses.
+Each one of those nodes is in a different availability zone but can route requests to any container in any other availability zone.
+To keep latency low, the routing tier tries to route requests to containers in the same availability zone unless none are available.
+Deployments running on --min 1 (see the [scaling section](#scaling) for details) only run in one container and therefor only in one availability zone.

+Because of the elastic nature of the routing tier the list of routing tier addresses can change at any time.
+It is therefor highly discouraged to point custom domains directly to any of the routing tier IP addresses.
+Please use a CNAME instead.
+Refer to the [custom domain section](#provided-subdomains-and-custom-domains) for more details on the correct DNS configuration.

+If a container is not available due to a underlying node failure or a problem with the code in the container itself, the routing tier automatically routes requests to the other available containers of the deployment.
+Deployments running on --min 1 will be unavailable for a couple of minutes until a replacement container has been started.
+To avoid even short downtimes in the event of a single node or container failure set --min >= 2.

 ### Remote Address